 The suggested changes by the framework require enablers, such as the NECA program, who can help people with intellectual disability adopt and benefit from the NDIS.
 Advocacy should be available to all who need it by making it available free of charge to the individual.
 We believe therefore that advocacy funds should not be provided through the person’s NDIS package.

-Stories and scenarios

-We anticipate some of the people with intellectual disability in our program will face new challenges when dealing with the NDIS.
-The following stories from the NECA program demonstrate the difference a citizen advocate makes to a vulnerable person with intellectual disability.
+Examples of effective Citizen Advocacy

+The NECA Video showing five current Matches can be found on the NECA Website home page, www.citizenadvocacy.com.au

+These relationships of trust have been achieved through very active advocacy by the voluntary advocate in areas such as health, the courts, employment agencies, service providers, community access, and many more real life situations.